-Title of Shares Amount to be Proposed Maximum Offering Price Proposed Maximum Aggregate Amount of Registration to be Registered Registered per Share(1) Offering Price(1) Fee Class A common stock, \$0.10 par value per share (including associated preferred stock purchase rights) 67,419 shares \$1.39 \$93,713 \$8.63
+Title of Shares to be Registered Amount to be Registered Proposed Maximum Offering Price per Share(1) Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee Class A common stock, \$0.10 par value per share (including associated preferred stock purchase rights) 213,316 shares(2) \$0.65 \$138,656 \$12.76

-(1) Estimate based upon the average of the high and low sales prices of the Registrant's Class A common stock on June 11, 2002, as reported by the Nasdaq SmallCap Market, pursuant to Rule 457(c) promulgated under the Securities Act of 1933, as amended.
+- (1) Estimate based upon the average of the high and low sales prices of the Registrant's Class A common stock on October 31, 2002, as reported by the Nasdaq SmallCap Market, pursuant to Rule 457(c) promulgated under the Securities Act of 1933, as amended. - (2) Pursuant to Rule 416, this registration statement also covers any additional shares of Class A common stock which become issuable by reason of any stock dividend, stock split, recapitalization or other similar transaction.